Owner/ Dance Instructor

 Louise began her dance career at the age of 4, and has now been dancing for over 20 years.
-Her family moved from to the U.S from Dublin, Ireland when she was a child.
+She has always had a strong passion for dance and specializes in Irish Step, Tap, Jazz, Ballet and Modern.
+Her family moved to the U.S from Dublin, Ireland when she was a child.
 After witnessing her first Irish dance performance, Louise was eager to learn the dance for herself.
-Louise danced competitively for 14 years, and earned the honor of becoming a Champion Irish dancer.
-Throughout the years, Louise has performed at several events as a soloist and group dancer, including the annual Boston Irish Festival.
-Louise has trained with several Irish dance enthusiasts, including the very talented Kieran Jordan, the co-founder of the show "Atlantic Steps".
+She danced competitively for 14 years, and earned the honor of becoming a Champion Irish dancer.
+Throughout the years, Louise has performed at several events in the Boston area as a soloist.
 Louise is a member of the World Irish Dance Association, which provides wonderful opportunities for her dancers here at the studio.

-Louise has also studied various styles of dance including Tap, Jazz, Hip Hop, Ballet, Lyrical, and Contemporary.
-She was a member of her college dance company where she performed in jazz and modern dance styles.
+Louise was a member of her college dance company where she performed in jazz and modern dance styles.
 When not teaching she enjoys attending dance conventions in order to provide the best education to all of her students.
-Most recently, Louise attended The Pulse Dance Teacher Convention and The Dance Teacher Summit in New York City.
+Most recently she has attend the Pulse Convention & Dance Teacher Summit in NYC.